sebasmonia/dotfiles/README.md

 ## Keyboard config

-I have a pair of [Mistel MD770 Bluetooth](https://mistelkeyboard.com/products/94f05206cb24bbeeb103e664e89d7b98) keyboards (blue & brown switches).
-The most important configuration set directly in the keyboards is remapping the right spacebar to control.

-The rest of the configuration is handled by [KMonad](https://github.com/kmonad/kmonad):

-* CapsLock is Control
-* Tapping the spacebar inserts a space, holding it down is Control
-* Tapping control produces ESC, holding (for chording) is Control

-In Emacs, ESC ~= meta/alt.
-For example C-M-SPC `mark-sexp` is input only with thumbs by tapping the right spacebar (ESC), then holding it (C), and pressing space on the left side (SPC).
+I have a Dygma Raise.
+There's a README with notes about the config, and exported JSON of my current layers, in the corresponding sub-directory.
+&nbsp;
 There's a legacy setup using [Karabiner](https://karabiner-elements.pqrs.org/) for macOS, from when I used that at work.
+And another legacy setup with [KMonad](https://github.com/kmonad/kmonad) from before I had the Raise and used a Mistel MD770 instead.

 ## Where this runs